antrea-io/antrea/docs/windows.md

     After the Windows Node reboots, there will be stale network resources which need to be cleaned before starting antrea-agent.

+* Ensure OVS services are running.

+    This script starts OVS services on the Node if they are not running.
+This step needs to be skipped in case of OVS containerization.
+Hence, you need to specify the parameter `RunOVSServices` as false.

+    ```powershell
+    & C:\k\antrea\Prepare-AntreaAgent.ps1 -RunOVSServices $false
+    ```

 As you know from the task details from above, the script must be executed every time you restart the Node to prepare the environment for antrea-agent.